 “I’ll make a good father, Sally.
 You just wait.
 And a good husband too.”
 I started in on how I could move up there and go to work for Barney.

 As I drove, I kept running through my mind things I could tell Sally to get her to trust me, but nothing would stick.
 It was out of my hands.
 By late afternoon I was dozing off, my head felt like water.
 Then I’d remember that I was bringing a child into this world – I was a father! – and I’d bolt upright again.
-I tried to picture what it would be like to be in those shoes, and all I could think of was my Daddy coming in from work, the screen door slapping behind him, hearing his work boots scuff the floor below while I lifted the window and climbed out on the roof.
+I tried to picture what it would be like to be in those shoes, and all I could think of was my Daddy coming in from work, the screen door slapping behind him, hearing his work boots scuff the floor below, and I’d lift the window and climb out on the roof.
 Then I tried to imagine that these kids behind me were mine.
 Would I let them get up and crawl all over the seats like that?
 And what about Samantha’s Daddy?
 What’s he doing letting a little girl like that out on her own?
 My stomach got tighter and tighter the more I thought about things.

 I was dead, I tell you.
 I was counting the number of rounds I had left – four, then three, then two.

-That’s when Samantha popped onto the bus all smiles.
+That’s when Samantha popped onto the bus.

 She sat down across the aisle and a couple seats back, smoothing out her skirt and just smiling.
 She was a sight for sore eyes, but I could have cared less.